jku-vds-lab/paradime/docs/source/building_blocks.rst

 Finally, you can combine multiple losses using a :class:`~paradime.loss.CompoundLoss`.
 You simply define a list of losses (and an optional list of weights), and this loss will call and sum up the individual losses.

-All losses keep track of their accumulated output. paraDime calls each loss's :class:`~paradime.loss.Loss.checkpoint` method once at the end of each epoch to store the most recent value in the loss's ``history`` list.
-This allows you to inspect the evolution of all losses after the training (but the total loss will also be logged if you set the ``verbose`` flag to True).
+All losses keep track of their accumulated output. paraDime calls each loss's :class:`~paradime.loss.Loss.checkpoint` method once at the end of each epoch to store the most recent accumulated value in the loss's ``history`` list.
+This allows you to inspect the evolution of all losses after the training.
+Cmpound losses also have a :meth:`~paradime.loss.CompoundLoss.detailed_history` method that outputs the history of each loss component multiplied by its weight.
+During training, the total loss is logged if you set the ``verbose`` flag to True.

 Further Information
 -------------------